-Felix Heisel, founder of Cornell’s Circular Construction Lab, will discuss the built environment as a material depot for reuse and reconfiguration.
-A circularity-themed trader fair featuring New York–based organizations and vendors will precede the lecture.
+Felix Heisel, founder of Cornell’s Circular Construction Lab, discussed the built environment as a material depot for reuse and reconfiguration.
+A circularity-themed trader fair featuring New York–based organizations and vendors preceded the lecture.

 As dismissal of embodied carbon continues to exacerbate the climate crisis, how can architecture rethink construction sustainably?